 By subway/train (metrô/trem)

 To get to central Porto Alegre, take the metrô, direction Mercado.
 It’s only 3 stops to the bus station (Rodoviária), and one more to the Mercado station, both of which are located in the city centre.
-The journey takes 10-15 minutes, and the fare costs R$ 1.70.
-The service runs between 5am and 11.20pm.
+The journey takes 10-15 minutes, and a single ticket costs R$ 4.20.
+The service runs between 5am and 11.25pm, with a frequency of about 15 minutes.

 By bus (ônibus)